shivam6714/shivam6714/README.md

 ---

-## Study Assistant
+## 📚 Study Assistant

-A study platform that enables students to upload PDF documents and generate AI-powered summaries, flashcards, quizzes, notes, and interact with documents through an intelligent chat interface.
+An AI-powered learning platform that enables students to upload PDF documents and generate summaries, quizzes, flashcards, notes, and interact with their study material through an AI chat interface.

 **Technologies**